 Although I hate going through all of this, my analytical side is fascinated by the tests, the methodology, and the treatments of breast cancer.
 I am shocked because so much of what I thought I knew, and what I’ve been taught, has been wrong.
 I am certainly learning.

-Despite her lack of “bedside manners,” I must say I greatly appreciated her blunt, no-nonsense explanations and her planned approach to my situation.
+Despite her initial lack of “bedside manners,” I must say I greatly appreciated her blunt, no-nonsense explanations and her planned approach to my situation.
 It was her job to educate me regarding my future radiation treatments.
 I imagine it gets old for her, repeating the same things over and over.
 She was factual, detailed and thorough, and gave me more answers than any other doctor thus far.
 Reflecting back, maybe her straightforward personality was a lot more like mine, than I’d care to admit.

 On Wednesday afternoon, I arrived for my scheduled MRI, which was to be done to see if my cancer was elsewhere in the breasts.
 As I sat in the MRI waiting room, an elderly lady walked out of the MRI room with blood dripping all over her.
 It was on her clothes, arms, legs and heavy droplets plopped onto her boots and then dribbled down to the floor.
 She seemed amused by it all, and I quipped to her: “Is this what they’re going to do to me next?”
 She laughed and said this is what she gets as punishment for it being her 75th birthday.
 It turns out she was on blood thinners and so the typical Band-Aid wasn’t enough to stop the bleeding from her I.V. site.
 There was a bit of a commotion as they got her bleeding under control and then it was my turn for the MRI.